Evacuation of Retained Products of Conception (ERPC)

-This page gives you information about what an Evacuation of Retained Products of Conception (ERPC) involves and answers some of the commonly asked questions about this operation.
+This page gives you information about a procedure known as Evacuation of Retained Products of Conception (ERPC).
+It answers some of the commonly asked questions about this procedure.

 ERPC